-This map is reproduced from Ordnance Survey material with the permission of Ordnance Survey on behalf of the Controller of Her Majesty's Stationery Office © Crown copyright.
-Unauthorised reproduction infringes Crown copyright and may lead to prosecution or dvill proceedings.
+This map is reproduced from Ordnance Survey material with the permission of Ordnance Survey on behalf of the Controller of He r Majesty's Stationery Office @ Crown copyright.
+Unauthorised reproduction infringes Crown copyright and may lead to prosecution or civil proceedings.
 Licence no 100019169, 2019.

-Policy SA02: Land at Barnwood Manor
+Policy Site Allocation Statement SA02: Land at Barnwood Manor